 We wanted to get an early start, so we began the hike at the Jordan Road Trailhead.
 This trailhead is not gated, so you can access it earlier in the morning and later into the evening.
+At the trailhead, there are restrooms.
 If you start here, take Cibola Pass Trail to Jordan trail, which will then tie into Soldier Pass trail.

 If you park at the Soldier Pass trailhead, no pass is required.

 Overview of Soldier Pass Trail

 Hike Distance: 4.5-5.5 miles for the whole loop – distance depends on wandering around the trailside attractions and whether you visit the cave.